 1) Sign the petition.
 This is the first real test of the new WA Labor government on whether or not they will respect the advice of the independent EPA.
 Show the Minister you support the EPAs recommendation and call for the creation of the Helena Aurora Range National Park by signing this petition.

 2) Visit the range.
 This jewel in the crown of the Great Western Woodlands should be treasured and enjoyed by all.
 Why not join us on a camping trip with guided hikes.
 Or even get out there on your own with friends and family.
 We've got maps and easy directions to get you on your way you can download here.

 3) Spread the word!
 The more people that know about this ancient & unique place the better.
+Share the online petition on social media, or show your friends and family just how magnificent this place is by sharing this incredible video.
 We hope to grow a movement of inspired and connected citizens, both local and from far and wide, who are moved to take action to protect the Helena and Aurora Range.
-Why not host a movie night showing this incredible video of the range?
-Or write an article for your school newspaper?
-Or share pictures of you and your friends at the range on facebook?
-Or anything else creative you can come up with!
-Get in touch with your local WA Campaign Office if you'd like some support and resources.

 4) Sign and share our petition.
 We wish to petition Parliament, on behalf of all Western Australians, for the full protection of Helena and Aurora Range (Bungalbin), but we need your help.
 If you'd like to ensure future generations get to this this ancient place for themselves, then download, sign, share and send back a copy of our petition.
 Click here.